sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 ## Using an HTTP proxy for telemetry requests

-The environment variable `TELEMETRY_HTTP_PROXY` can be set to use an HTTP proxy for telemetry requests.
+The environment variable `TELEMETRY_HTTP_PROXY` can be set on the `sourcegraph-frontend` service, to use an HTTP proxy for telemetry requests.

 ## Connections to Sourcegraph.com